 Successful niche businesses

-- GoPro – Aimed at extreme sports enthusiasts, GoPro creates compact, durable cameras that capture high-quality action footage with their software built to enhance the footage for such activities.
+- GoPro: Aimed at extreme sports enthusiasts, GoPro creates compact, durable cameras that capture high-quality action footage, with software built to enhance it.

 5 unique ways to identify a niche market where you can compete (and win)